Moreover, through this guide, we will help you have amazing days in Vienna. Thus, with less hassle and more tips about the city.

 Expect to have access to a sauna and fitness center during your stay at Novotel Wien Hauptbahnhof.

-Ideal for families, rooms are installed with a flat-screen tv and have children’s television networks.
+Very ideal for families.
+Plus, rooms are installed with a flat-screen tv and have children’s television networks.
 Even more, there is also an indoor play area for the kids.

 Furthermore, the hotel offers a bike rental so you could cycle around the city.
 Another thing, kids will also appreciate the game room.

 Good to know: The hotel is very wheelchair friendly.
-They offer auditory guidance, visual aids in tactile signs and braille, and an emergency cord in the bathroom.
+Thus, they offer auditory guidance, visual aids in tactile signs and braille.
+There is also an emergency cord in the bathroom.

 Offering a garden and a terrace, Hostel Ruthensteiner is one of the best hostel ideals for exploring Vienna.